bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-new-field.rst

        return $Self;
    }

 The constructor ``new`` creates a new instance of the class.
-According to the coding guidelines objects of other classes that are needed in this module have to be created in ``new``.
+According to the coding guidelines, objects of other classes, that are needed in this module, have to be created in subroutine ``new``.

-It is important to define the behaviors correctly as the field might or might not be used in certain screens, functions that depends on behaviors that are not active for this particular field might not be needed to be implemented.
+It is important to define the behaviors correctly, as the field might or might not be used in certain screens, functions that depends on behaviors, that are not active for this particular field, might not be needed to be implemented.

 .. note::